Purity-E/project_mlopszoomcamp/README.md

 In this project, we are going to build a classification model that will classify a news article as either fake or not fake.
 We will make use of varoius Natural language processing techniques and machine learning algorithms.
 This is an end-to-end machine learning project that will involve all the necessary steps that is usually carried out in machine learning project, from building the models to model registry to deploying the models to model monitoring.
 ## Data Used
-We will make use data from the following sources;
+We will make use of data from the following sources;
 - https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset
 - https://www.kaggle.com/datasets/rchitic17/real-or-fake